Emmyhack/GadoWallet/ENHANCEMENT_SUMMARY.md

-# 🎉 Gada Wallet Enhancement Summary
+# 🎉 Gado Wallet Enhancement Summary

 ## 🚀 What We've Accomplished

-Your Gada Wallet has been transformed from a functional application into a premium, next-generation digital asset management platform.
+Your Gado Wallet has been transformed from a functional application into a premium, next-generation digital asset management platform.
 Here's everything that was implemented:

 ## 🎨 **Complete UI/UX Transformation**